keyboardio/Kaleidoscope/docs/UPGRADING.md

 Row/col based indexing was replaced by linear indexing throughout the whole firmware.
 A compatibility layer of functions was introduced that allows the firmware to remain backwards compatible, however, these functions are deprecated and will be removed in future versions of the firmware.

 Also a new version of the onKeyswitchEvent-handler has been introduced.
-The old version is deprecated.
+The old version is deprecated, and will be removed after **2020-03-15**.

 ### Source code and namespace rearrangement